-At a time when the #MeToo movement is birthing increasingly nuanced dialogues about the way men sexually relate to women, prolific writer and activist, Meena’s, latest lyrical book, When I Hit You: Or, A Portrait of the Writer as Young Wife, bursts pertinently to the fore.
+At a time when the #MeToo movement is birthing increasingly nuanced dialogues on the way men sexually relate to women, prolific writer and activist, Meena’s, latest lyrical book, When I Hit You: Or, A Portrait of the Writer as Young Wife, bursts pertinently to the fore.
 Not out of some biological enactment of motherhood, but because, as Meena herself emphasised, she consciously chose the professional construct of authorship.
 “People have told me: ‘your prose style is unusually tight -well done!’
 It’s not accidentally like that s*** head– it’s because I’ve actively worked on it.
 I’m realising a talent.”
 First published in early 2017, When I Hit You, is speedily gaining global traction.
 The story is primarily based in Mangalore, India, and gives an evocative, personal account of Meena’s entrapment in an abusive marriage.
 There are descriptions of controlling behaviour, escalating physical violence, and finally the horrific acts of repeated rape.

 It is a fierce and unapologetic piece, but is cleverly set apart from other contemporary narratives on domestic violence through its candid yet flowing creativity.
 As the word warrior herself told us: “having been a poet first, with short verse collections such as Touch and Ms. Militancy published before the marriage, due diligence was paid to the choice of words, metre and crafting the narrative.”
 This allows Meena’s story to be uniquely incisive: at once providing a valiant supplement to an existing gender critique.
 For example, one small line reads: ‘Lights, camera, action./Rolling, rolling, role-playing’.
 Immediately, we intuit the wider concept of a woman being scrutinised into her assigned place as well-behaved and submissive.
 Meena’s more objective role as the self-professed ‘writer as a young wife’ allows her to distance herself from her experience without losing any of the poignant clout.
 She also regains mastery over herself in the process.
 By claiming her destiny as a powerful writer, she reclaims her autonomy as a woman.